Qreitos/bank_account_project/README.md

 POST Transaction endpoint ("api/transaction")
 With this endpoint it is possible to transfer amounts of money to another accounts using IBAN format.
 You can make transactions in available currencies and API will convert them from base currency (EUR).
-All transactions (realised or not realised) are stored and accessible from databe.
+All transactions (realised or not realised) are stored and accessible from database.

 ```json
 {